robotmay/photographer-io/README.md

 * Redis
 * Memcached (actually still used in the dev environment, though that may change)
 * Solr (if you want search, otherwise it's safe-ish to ignore for now)
-* Ruby 2.0.0 (untested on anything lower, might be fine on 1.9.3)
+* MRI Ruby 2.0.0 (untested on anything lower, might be fine on 1.9.3)
+  * It currently does __not__ run on JRuby.
+A port was attempted a few weeks back and it's not especially straight-forward, but it would be nice to support it in future.

 First, clone the repo (ideally from your own fork):